7riangle/sc2-alpha-rtd/README.md

 # New Random Tower Defense (SC2 Arcade) – AlphaZero-style Prototype 🤖

 > **Status: Experimental Prototype**
-> This code is work-in-progress and not a finished game AI.
+> This repository is an AI-assisted “vibe coding” experiment, not a finished or polished game AI.

-## Overview
+---

+## What This Is (and What It Is Not)

-This repository contains a small **Python prototype** that applies an **AlphaZero-style search (MCTS + neural network)** to a **simplified, offline version of the StarCraft II arcade map _“New Random Tower Defense”_**.
+This repository contains a small **Python prototype** that applies an **AlphaZero-style search (MCTS + neural network)** to a **simplified, offline version** of the StarCraft II arcade map _“New Random Tower Defense”_.

+To avoid confusion:

 - It is **not** a general StarCraft II reinforcement learning agent.
-- It does **not** play full SC2 matches or interact with the SC2 engine directly.
+- It **does not** connect to the live SC2 client or play ladder games.
+- It **does not** represent my low-level implementation skills in RL or deep learning.

-- Instead, it runs on a **custom grid-based environment** that approximates some of the decision structure of the arcade tower defense game (e.g. tower placement choices along fixed mob paths).
+Instead, this code runs a **standalone grid-based simulation** that imitates some of the decision structure of the arcade tower defense game (e.g. tower placement along fixed mob paths), in order to test an AlphaZero-style loop in a toy setting.

-The main goal of this project is to experiment with:
-- representing tower-defense states as a discrete grid,
-- using **Monte Carlo Tree Search (MCTS)** guided by a neural network,
-- and testing whether AlphaZero-style self-play can learn sensible tower placement policies in this toy setting.

-This repository should be viewed as a **personal experiment / learning project**, not as a polished or competitive AI.

 ---

-## Notes on Implementation

-- A fair amount of the boilerplate (e.g. MCTS scaffolding, environment wrappers) was written with the help of LLM-based tools, then manually edited.
-- My focus has been on:
+## 🤖 AI-Assisted “Vibe Coding” Disclaimer

+This project was built as an explicit **AI-assisted “vibe coding” experiment**:

+- **Most of the concrete Python code was written by AI (LLMs).**
+  - MCTS scaffolding
+  - Environment wrappers
+  - Training loop boilerplate
+  - Model class structure

+- **My contribution is primarily conceptual and architectural:**
+  - Describing the mechanics and constraints of **New Random Tower Defense**
-  - defining the basic **state representation** (grid, lanes, tower slots),
+  - Proposing **state and action representations** (grid, lanes, tower slots)
-  - sketching **reward signals**,
+  - Designing and iterating on **reward ideas**
-  - and wiring up an AlphaZero-style loop at a prototype level.
-- The code is still rough:
-  - some parts may be redundant or unoptimized,
-  - there may be logical bugs in edge cases,
+  - Steering and editing AI-generated code to roughly match those ideas

+Please **do not** treat this repository as a portfolio of “pure hand-written RL code.”
+It is closer to a log of how I used AI tools to prototype and explore an idea.

+---

+## Overview of the Prototype

+The main goals of this prototype are:

+- to represent tower-defense states on a **discrete grid**,
+- to use **Monte Carlo Tree Search (MCTS)** guided by a neural network,
+- and to see whether **AlphaZero-style self-play** can discover sensible tower placement policies in a simplified offline environment.

+It should be viewed as:

+- experimental,
+- unstable,
-  - and hyperparameters are not tuned.
+- and primarily educational / exploratory.

-Feel free to treat this as a **starting point or reference**, not as a final implementation.

 ---